Press Contact

 SISU String Ensemble and SISU Chinese Orchestra performed an outdoor concert by Mirror Lake as the sun went down, attracting over 200 viewers.

 Shi Chuhan, who participated in the show as the former head of SISU Chinese Orchestra, has been playing the pipa, a traditional Chinese plucked string instrument, for 14 years.
-She said that the performance given by the two orchestras provided a richer listening experience.
+She said that the performance given by the two orchestras fuses Chinese folk music with western sounds, providing audiences a richer listening experience.

 SISU has placed great importance on inclusive campus culture.
-In 2006 and 2007, the Chinese orchestra and philharmonic orchestra were established separately.
-The orchestras belong to the SISU Centre for the Arts, which also includes a chorus, a dance troupe and a drama troupe.
-Over the past decade, these troupes have performed in many foreign countries like Morocco, Japan, Portugal, Spain, Argentina, and Chile.
+The two orchestras belong to SISU Centre for the Arts, which also includes a chorus, a dance troupe and a drama troupe.
+These troupes performed in many countries and on campus, showing campus culture on international stages and enriching students’ campus life.

 The serial courses, Arts Comprehension, offered by SISU Centre for the Arts, have become compulsory courses since 2021, providing all students opportunities for aesthetic engagement.